-Vermont Medicare Total Cost of Care per Beneficiary Growth will be calculated as a compounded annualized growth rate in aggregate across Performance Year 1 and subsequent Performance Years of this Model, using 2017 as a baseline.
-The parties acknowledge that Vermont did not achieve at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3.
-Therefore, Vermont Medicare Total Cost of Care per Beneficiary Growth will be calculated in accordance with the applicable formula below, except as adjusted in 9.b.ii and 9.c:
+Vermont Medicare Total Cost of Care per Beneficiary Growth will be calculated as a compounded annualized growth rate in aggregate across Performance Years 1 through 5 of this Model, using 2017 as a baseline.
+The following formula, summarizing the calculation of the Vermont Medicare Total Cost of Care per Beneficiary Growth except as adjusted in sections 9.b.ii and 9.c, assumes that Vermont does achieve at least 65 percent in ACO Scale Target performance for Vermont Medicare Beneficiaries in Performance Year 3.